Todd Walker

-Todd Arthur Walker (born May 25, 1973) is a former professional baseball infielder who played in Major League Baseball (MLB) from 1996 to 2007.
+Todd Arthur Walker (born May 25, 1973) is an American former professional baseball infielder who played in Major League Baseball (MLB) from 1996 to 2007.
 Listed at 6 ft 0 in and 180 lb, he batted left-handed and threw right-handed.
 Walker played college baseball at Louisiana State University (LSU) and is an inductee of the National College Baseball Hall of Fame.

 Collegiate career

 Walker played college baseball for the LSU Tigers baseball team.
 In 1992, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League and was named a league all-star.
 He was a member of LSU's 1993 College World Series championship squad, and was named the College World Series Most Outstanding Player.

 In 2006, Walker was elected to the LSU Hall of Fame.
 In July 2009, Walker was inducted into the National College Baseball Hall of Fame in Lubbock, Texas.
 On April 14, 2017, Walker's uniform number 12 was retired by LSU at Alex Box Stadium, Skip Bertman Field.